 Bacterial meningitis is the more lethal version of meningitis due to its effects on the brain and because it can spread very quickly.
 Bacterial meningitis occurs due to the following reasons:

 - A bacterial infection is happening inside the body like an upper respiratory tract infection.

-- Immunosuppressed patients who are suffering from an infection.
+- Immunosuppressed clients who are suffering from an infection.

-- Nursing students who are exposed to patients with bacterial meningitis.
+- Nursing students who are exposed to clients with bacterial meningitis.

 - College students who have roommates or friends who have bacterial meningitis.

 - Injuries to the cranium, usually penetrating wounds that go deep into the crust.